sooftware/kospeech/README.md

 ### Step 1: Prepare Dataset

-you can preprocess `KsponSpeech corpus` refer [this repo](https://github.com/sooftware/KsponSpeech-preprocess)
+You can preprocess `KsponSpeech Corpus` through [this repo](https://github.com/sooftware/KsponSpeech-preprocess).
+We recommended that you read README of this repository.

 ### Step 2: Run `main.py`
 * Default setting